-What if the behavior we wanted to steer ourselves away from wasn’t some good old fashioned shenanigans?
+What if the behavior we wanted to steer ourselves away from wasn’t some good old-fashioned shenanigans?
 What if it was:

 - Skipping your workout for a week to catch up on that new Shonda Rhimes show

-- Eating an entire quart (yeah I said quart) of ice cream after a hard day at work
+- Eating an entire quart (yeah, I said quart) of ice cream after a hard day at work

-Under the hood, there are two main reasons that accountability is so important in life: what it can draw in, and what it can prevent.
+Under the hood, there are two main reasons that accountability is so important in life: what it can draw in and what it can prevent.

 Accountability and Success